craigxchen/BlackjackRL/README.md

 VFA_Net is a sequential neural net written using primarily Numpy.
 This is used in place of PyTorch or Tensorflow due to the need for rapid flexibility in customization.

+PG_Net backpropogates with respect to the objective function defined in the Policy Gradient Theorem.

 TD0_Template is a template for a generic implementation of VFA_Net with TD(0) learning.
 It contains functioning code as well as pseudocode.

 ### Blackjack